alx9r/BootstraPS/readme.md

 The BootstraPS contains minimal scripts for bootstrapping the setup of more elaborate PowerShell configurations.

-## `Import-WebModule.ps1`
+## `Import-WebModule`

-`Import-WebModule.ps1` imports modules stored as zip files and downloadable over HTTPS.
+`Import-WebModule` imports modules stored as zip files and downloadable over HTTPS.
 PowerShell modules stored as Github repositories are examples of such modules.